vdhamer/Photo-Club-Hub/.github/README.md

 </p>

 We are currently completing `Level 2` support.
-_Fotogroep de Gender_ in the Netherlands already uses a `.level2.json` file to host membership data
+_Fotogroep de Gender_ in the Netherlands already uses a `.level2.json` file to host membership data.
 </p>

 Each `Level 2` JSON file lists the current (and potentially former) members of a single club.